The Control Complexity of $r$-Approval: from the Single-Peaked Case to the General Case: 3-Peaked Elections

 \section{3-Peaked Elections}

-In Section 2, we proved that the problem of control by adding votes for $r$-SP-AV is polynomial-time solvable when restricted to 2-peaked elections for $r$ being a constant.
-In this section, we show that the tractability of the problem does not hold when extended to 3-peaked elections.
-In addition, we study the problem of control by deleting candidates for 1-SP-AV and prove that the problem is $\mathcal{W}$[1]-hard with respect to the number of deleted candidates.
+In Section 2, we proved that for every constant $r$ control by adding votes for {\appc}-Approval is polynomial-time solvable when restricted to 2-peaked elections.
+In this section, we show that the tractability of the problem does not hold when extended to 3-peaked elections, even when $r$ is a small constant.